jakobzhao/geog595/03_bot/readme.md

 results = []
 ```

-In order to harvest the information from the videos on the visited web page, you need to keep scrolling down the page, you can stop till the bottom of the page or determine how many times you want to operate the scroll on page behavior.
+In order to harvest the information from all the videos on the visited web page, you need to keep scrolling down the page.
+To stop, you can scroll a few times or detect whether you reach the bottom of the page or not.
 For each scroll, please ask your bot take some rest, and then resume to work.

 ```Python